dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Reload Dendron

 Sometimes Dendron views can get out of sync with notes.
 To fix, run `Dendron: Reload Index` to manually sync.
-If that doesn't work, you can also try `Developer: Reload Window` to restart VSCode.
+If that doesn't work, you can also try `Developer: Reload Window` to restart VS Code.

 ### Remove notes that extend from root